BoyueSun/Testbed-based-on-FPGA-for-Distributed-Antenna-Communication-System/README.md

 # Testbed-based-on-FPGA-for-Distributed-Antenna-Communication-System
 The working project files from M1 group for the 2025 version of the DAT096 course from Chalmers University of Technology.

+The description of the files provided in this repository are available in DAT096_M1_project_documentation.